arthurhenrique/audio-deep-learning/README.md

 # audiosearch
-Collect data, sources and papers to UFAM master degree
+Collect data, sources and papers to deep learn in music.

 ## Important Links